WHAT IS HYPNOSIS?

 Modern Experiments Showing Brain Activity Under Hypnosis

-Color studies done with people in a hypnotic trance and suggested that they where only looking at black-white grey scales when in fact they were viewing full color scales showed a reduction in that part of the brain that manages color and a corresponding increase in those parts that manage monochrome – giving much credibility to the powers of hypnosis and suggestion.
+Color studies done with people in a hypnotic trance and suggested that they where only looking at black and white grey scales, when in fact they were viewing full color scales, showed a reduction in that part of the brain that manages color and a corresponding increase in those parts that manage monochrome – giving much credibility to the powers of hypnosis and suggestion.